 Unlike the harassment other demographics face (e.g. racial harassment, homophobic harassment, disability harassment), the street harassment of girls/women because of their gender is usually not taken seriously and few other groups address it.
 It’s seen as a joke, compliment, or their fault.
 In reality, street harassment limits women’s peace of mind and mobility, making it a gender equality and human rights issue.
 No country has achieved gender equality and no country ever will until street harassment ends.
 Additionally, for most women, street harassment begins around puberty and being the recipient of it signifies to many of them the transition from girlhood to womanhood.
 That is a sad, sad statement about how girls/women are treated – and expect to be treated – in our society.

-The impact of street harassment is the focus of Chapter 6 of the Stop Street Harassment book.
+The impact of street harassment on women is the focus of Chapter 6 of the Stop Street Harassment book.